EQEmu/eqemu-docs-v2/docs/categories/installation/vscode-dev-container-environment.md

 $ code .
 ```

-{% hint style="info" %}
+!!! info
     If `code` is not a recognized command, you can alternatively Open Visual Studio Code manually, and drag-drop the Server folder into the window.
-{% endhint %}

 ## Prepare extensions